OpenAddressesUK/theodolite/app/views/static/about/apidocu.md

 We use this API in the address submission box on the front-page of the website.
 It removes the need for a user to know how their address is structured, instead we do the hard work for them.
 Why not build it into your own user journeys?

-Sorting Office takes a free-format text string and returns the address decomposed intobuilding blocks (street name, locality, town, postcode...), along with any other information that we already hold about the address.
+Sorting Office takes a free-format text string and returns the address decomposed into building blocks (street name, locality, town, postcode...), along with any other information that we already hold about the address.

 Detailed documentation for this API can be found at [https://github.com/OpenAddressesUK/sorting_office](https://github.com/OpenAddressesUK/sorting_office) whilst the API itself can be found at [https://sorting-office.openaddressesuk.org/](https://sorting-office.openaddressesuk.org/).